drewling/meta-preview-plugin/README.md

 ## Usage

-To display the preview, create a new post or page, assign it a feature image and save the content.
+To display the preview, create a new post or page, then assign it a featured image and save the content.
 The preview will display in a __Meta Preview__ section in the edit screen.

 ## Contributing